A Bold New Chapter for Our PhD Program

 - Professional Pathway Workshops: guidelines on how research in religion and theology translates into careers

-While awaiting applications to open and Research Collaboratives to be posted in September, we encourage all prospective students to start researching our Core Doctoral Faculty members for those whose interests, publications, and expertise match your own and can potentially serve as a faculty advisor.
+GTU faculty are internationally recognized for their groundbreaking research, interdisciplinary approach, and commitment to fostering emerging voices.
+As a student, you’ll benefit from personalized mentorship that supports your academic, professional, and spiritual growth.
+We encourage all prospective students to start researching our Core Doctoral Faculty members for those whose interests, publications, and expertise match your own and can potentially serve as a faculty advisor